chili-publish/grafx-documentation/docs/CHILI-GraFx/guides/setup-fsso/index.md

-# Setup Federated Single sign on
+# Setup Federated Single Sign On

-To setup Federated Single sing on, CHILI publish will need certain information.
+To setup Federated Single Sign On, CHILI publish will need certain information.

 This information depends on the [preferred protocol](/CHILI-GraFx/concepts/federated-single-sign-on/#federated-sso-via-the-oidc-protocol).

-Consult the supported protocols, and initiate a support ticket with the Client Success team to assist you with the setup
+Consult the supported protocols, and initiate a support ticket with the Client Success team to assist you with the setup.

 ## Test SSO connection